 Includes all the stuff covered in class and lots of advanced examples as well.
 This book was developed from this course.
 The code examples in the book are not written for Arduino, but the concepts for each exercise apply to Arduino as well as the microcontrollers described in the book.

+A lot of what I know about how to connect devices to networks.
+This is the third edition, available as of August 2017.
 Introduction to communication between computers, including serial communications, wireless, networking, RFID, and more.
 Though some of the material is beyond the scope of this class, much of it may be useful in understanding computer communications.

 Making Things Move, Dustyn Roberts ©2010,McGraw-Hill/TAB ISBN-10: 0071741674 | ISBN-13: 978-0071741675

 Dustyn’s book is an invaluable guide to construction of mechanical things.
 Whether you’re making a simple motor project or a Mars rover, it’s a good place to get started.